2012–13 in English football: Football Conference (Top Division)

 Promoted as champions of the Football Conference were Mansfield Town, who coincidentally were one of the teams replaced by Aldershot at the end of the 2007–08 season.
-They were joined by 2013 Conference National play-off Final winners Newport County, who joined the Football League for the first time as the current incarnation of the club (their forerunners last played in the League in 1988).
+They were joined by 2013 Conference Premier play-off final winners Newport County, who joined the Football League for the first time as the current incarnation of the club (their forerunners last played in the League in 1988).
 The play-off final between Newport County and Wrexham was the first Wembley Stadium final to feature two Welsh clubs.

 AFC Telford United were relegated in bottom place after a terrible run of form which saw them win just one of their last 30 matches, along with getting through four different managers during the course of the season.
 Ebbsfleet United finished second-bottom amid financial worries caused by the collapse of their MyFootballClub ownership scheme.
 Barrow occupied third-bottom place, ultimately being cost dearly by their poor goalscoring record.
 Stockport County were the final relegated side, being relegated to the Conference North just three years after being in League One, and eleven years after being in the second tier.